BlockSigner/cove/site/content/english/identification.md

 # Identity verification for QES – <br class="hide-for-mobile">Skribble makes it easy
 The qualified electronic signature (QES) requires the signing party to verify his or her identity.
 Skribble offers suitable means of identification for every business context.
 {{% /heading %}}
-{{< picture identification 482 "The identity of a woman standing in a mobile phone is verified by two persons" >}}
+{{< picture identification 482 "The identity of a woman standing in a mobile phone is verified by two people" >}}
 {{% /content %}}

 {{% cta